-Once you’ve registered your North Dakota DBA name, you will need to renew it every five years.
-At least 90 days before expiration, the Secretary of State will notify your business it’s time to register again.
-A business can re-register their DBA name using the same online process they used to originally register it.
+Once you’ve registered your North Dakota DBA name, you’ll need to renew it every five years.
+At least 90 days before expiration, the Secretary of State will notify your business that it’s time to register again.
+A business can re-register their DBA name using the same online process they used to register it originally.
 The Secretary of State may destroy all renewals or registrations one year after they expire.

-If you want to transfer ownership of your trade name, you can also do it through the North Dakota Secretary of State website for a $25 fee.
-The trade name assignment does not extend the registration period of a trade name, but the new owner gets the trade name for the remainder of the registration period (and then they have to renew it).
+If you want to transfer ownership of your trade name, you can also do it through the North Dakota Secretary of State website for a fee.
+The trade name assignment does not extend the registration period of a trade name, but the new owner gets the trade name for the remainder of the registration period (and then they would need to renew it).

 While we don’t currently support DBA registration in North Dakota, we can help you create one in states we do support, including Colorado, Idaho, Illinois, Indiana, Iowa, Maine, Michigan, Mississippi, Missouri, Montana, New Hampshire, New Jersey, New York, Ohio, Oklahoma, Oregon, Rhode Island, South Dakota, Texas, and Utah.
 We can make creating a DBA name in another state simple.